pasyanos/ConvexHulls/README.md

 `python pointGenerator.py [output file path] [numPts]`

 Running `python pointGenerator.py random100.txt 100` will produce a file `random100.txt` with 100 random points.

-### Plot Runtimes
-The file `plotRuntimes.py` is just a simple, hardcoded file that I used to generate the runtime graph in my runtime analysis document.

 ## References